 Looking for haddock recipes?
 Want the best haddock chowder?
-Try our ideas below and check out our cod recipes here.
-Try one of our ideas including baked haddock, healthy haddock recipes and a few easy smoked haddock meals.
+Try our ideas below and check out our smoked haddock recipes and cod recipes.
+Try one of our ideas including baked haddock and healthy haddock recipes.
 If you’re looking for more seafood inspiration, try our best fish curries here.

 When is haddock in season?

 Haddock is abundant and at best value from June to February.
 When buying, look for the MSC blue tick logo which means the fish was from a sustainable source.

 How do you cook haddock?